Erkki-Sven Tüür: Oratorio Ante Finem Saeculi/Symphony No. 2

 In two sections:

-USSR State Symphony Orchestra of the Ministry of Culture / Paul Mägi
+USSR State Symphony Orchestra of the Ministry of Education / Paul Mägi

-Note: performer credit on the reissue was the USSR State Symphony Orchestra of the Ministry of Education.
+Note: performer credit on the original LP issue was the USSR State Symphony Orchestra of the Ministry of Culture.

 Commissions, Dedications and Awards